-He then turned to me and said, “Now you will see how we eat on a jangada.
+He then turned to me and boasted, “Now you will see how we eat on a jangada.
 Very good!”

-I’ve tried everything to prevent it: Dramamine, Meclizine, wristbands, the Patch—even ginger.
+I’ve tried everything to prevent it: Dramamine, Meclizine, wristbands, the Patch—even ginger on one occasion.
 None of them work.
 All they do is prolong the inevitable.
 Which is why I try to bring on the inevitable as soon as possible.
 Two well-placed fingers are all it takes to clear the stomach and the head.
 (Brutal, I know, but oh so quick.)
-I am luckier than most — I get over my seasickness fairly quickly.
+I am luckier than most — I do get over my seasickness, and fairly quickly.
 Some poor souls never do.
 And if I am lucky enough not to lose it on the first day, then I’m usually good to go for the rest of the trip.

-This is why I tend to starve myself before leaving on a voyage, having learned from experience that bile is much easier to hurl when not mixed with lumpy bits of food.
+Which is why I tend to starve myself before leaving on a voyage, having learned from experience that bile is much more easy to hurl when not mixed with lumpy bits of food.
 But certain things set me off no matter what I do, and they all relate to the sense of smell.
-Oil and gas fumes are by far the worst (one of the many reasons I prefer sailing).
-And the smell of cooking can also make me ill, especially when the dish is cloyingly aromatic.
-All it takes is one whiff of the sweet and sour pork at just the right moment and you will see me lunging for the rail, mouth in hand.
+Oil and gas fumes are by far the worst (one of the many reasons I prefer sailing), and the smell of cooking food can also make me ill, especially when the dish is cloyingly aromatic.
+All it takes is one whiff of the sweet and sour pork at just the right moment and you will see me lunging for the rail, hand to mouth.

-While Ze scraped, João climbed below to get the things needed to prepare the meal: a wooden box containing various items (condiments and utensils), a dented aluminum dishpan, an equally dented six-quart pot with a wire handle, and the most interesting item by far — a homemade cooking stove.
+While Ze scraped steel, João climbed below to get the things needed to prepare the meal: a wooden box containing various items (condiments and utensils), a dented aluminum dishpan, an equally dented six-quart pot with a wire handle, and most interesting, and dented, by far — a homemade cookstove.